buedaswag/articles/Value_Stream_Mapping_Workshop_at_Relex_Session_1.md

 ## Introduction

-The following is adapted from the briefing we read together at the beginning of the session and includes the resulting Value Stream Map :scroll:
+The following is adapted from the briefing we read together at the beginning of the session and includes the resulting Value Stream Map

 **Workshop Structure**